angelygranados/100-days-of-code/log.md

 **Thoughts:** Today's lessons were easy but I struggle with the rules of naming.
 Maybe the next lessons will be more challenging.

+**Link(s) to work**: [Lessons of the JavaScript Algorithms And Data Structures Certification of freeCodeCamp](https://twitter.com/AngelyGranados/status/1146051134806745088)
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)